Community Advisory Council

 IPR Community Advisory Council Members:

 Megan Holtrey was born and raised in Southeastern Michigan.
 She holds a BS in Anthropology and Classics from Grand Valley State University.
-She worked for five years within the Grand Rapids museum scene as a volunteer, intern and employee.
+She worked for five years within the Grand Rapids museum scene as a volunteer, intern, and employee.
 After moving to Traverse City, MI, she accepted a job at the Dennos Museum Center and rose through the ranks to Operations Manager.
 In 2020, Megan was one of 15 arts and culture professionals to complete the Michigan Arts & Culture Council “Rising Leaders” leadership program.
-In addition to serving on the Community Advisory Council for IPR, she currently serves as vice president of the Northwest Michigan Arts & Culture Network board and as the treasurer for the Friends of the Traverse Area District Library.
+In 2023, she was part of Traverse City’s inaugural City Academy class, and has since served on the Absentee Voter Counting Board for the city precincts.
+In addition to serving on the Community Advisory Council for Interlochen Public Radio, she currently serves on the boards of the Northwest Michigan Arts & Culture Network and the Friends of the Traverse Area District Library.

 Kama Ross recently retired from her position as the Forestry Assistance Program Forester for Leelanau, Benzie, and Grand Traverse Conservation Districts.
 She also enjoyed a career as an outdoor environmental educator.
 After receiving her forestry degree from Michigan State University, she served as a Peace Corps Volunteer in Paraguay, currently serving as the President of the Returned Peace Corps Volunteers of Northern Michigan.
 Kama plans to return to volunteer service in West Africa as soon as Peace Corps is back.
 Kama has three grown children (two who graduated from IAC) and lives just north of Cedar.
 Traveling and music are two of her other passions which bring joy to her life.
 Her first term ends in November 2023.